BruhDark/sally/privacy-policy.md

 ## 📚 How we store and use your data

 Your data is stored on a MongoDB Atlas Cloud.
 All data stored is **public information** available to anyone.
-The data stored includes, but is not limtied to: your Discord ID, your Roblox username, avatar, description and other publicy available data that any user is able to fetch using Roblox's API.4
+The data stored includes, but is not limtied to: your Discord ID, your Roblox username, avatar, description and other publicy available data that any user is able to fetch using Roblox's API.
-The data stored is only exposed to MongoDB, so their policies

 The data Sally stores is solely used to fulfill its own purpose, providing a verification system and doing in-game checks.
 These in-game checks are done with a private API Sally provides, which require authorization and no data is exposed if the user making the request does not provide a valid authorization header.